Norwich University | Alumni Event Registration

 The Norwich community's thoughts are with Barbara's family, friends, and classmates.

-It is with deep regret that I inform you of the death of John Diego, Class of 1954.
+It is with deep regret that we inform you of the death of John Diego, Class of 1954.

 John, 92, of Essex Jct., VT passed away on February 14, 2025.
 He graduated with a Bachelor of Arts in Liberal Arts.
 He was a member of the Newman Club, French Club, Spanish Club, Winter Carnival Committee, Junior Week Committee, and Theta Chi.